 We all love Marigolds for their beauty!
 But which one is gorgeous of them all?
 Here are some of the best Types of Marigolds you can grow!

 The bright colors of marigolds can make any garden look fabulous.
 They also make for great companion plants for vegetables and attract pollinators too!
-So, which one you should be picking for yourself?
+So, which one should you be picking for yourself?
 Here’s a good overview of the best Types of Marigolds!

 Types of Marigolds